 - How does it perform in terms of research activity?

-- What level of facilities are on offer?
+- What facilities are on offer?
 Consider things such as libraries, lecture halls and study spaces

 - Are there extra-curricular opportunities such as student unions, societies and sports teams?